alanesq/CameraWifiMotion/readme.txt

 This is a Arduino IDE sketch to use one of the cheap (5ukp from eBay) ESP32 camera boards as a motion detecting security camera.
 It captures an image around 4 times a second, each time comparing this with the previous image looking for any changes.
 If significant change is detected it captures a higher res image and stores it in internal memory (also to SD card if one is installed) and can also email the image if required.

+Tips / Mods:
 These cheap cameras are surprisingly good apart from very poor performance in low light conditions, I have done all I can in software to improve this but if you want to use the cameras in anything other than full daylight you need to fit a better lens.        see: https://www.youtube.com/watch?v=T0P37aEneto Removing the I.R. filter and fitting a suitable lens completely transforms these cameras in low light conditions, going from completely useless to amazingly good.
-Also, I find that as soon as you try to install the camera in any kind of case the wifi signal becomes very weak.
+I find that as soon as you try to install the camera in any kind of case the wifi signal becomes very weak.
 This can be rectified by installing an external wifi antenna (note: you have to move the jumper resistor to enable the external antenna socket).
+You really need a good power source for these cameras otherwise you they can be very unstable (wifi dropping, reboots, strange error messages etc.).
+It needs to be capable of providing a minimum of 500ma and really needs a good smoothing capacitor fitting.

 The sketch can use OTA (Over the air updates) to update the software, this can be enabled/disabled in the main settings of the sketch.
 If you use OTA do not select the "ESP32-cam" board in the Arduino IDE, use "ESP32 Dev Module" and make sure PSRAM is enabled otherwise OTA will not work.